Programming Library Prerequisites

 • pnmtotiffcmyk

-The TIFF converters need the LZW library because there is a subformat of TIFF that uses LZW compression.
-But it is possible to have a TIFF library that cannot handle that subformat and thus does not use the LZW library, and in that case the Netpbm TIFF converter programs don't need it either.
-If you have such a TIFF library, you must manually modify your Makefile.config to state that fact. configure doesn't take care of that.
+The TIFF converters need libz because there is a subformat of TIFF that uses LZW compression.
+But it is possible to have a TIFF library that cannot handle that subformat and thus does not use libz, and in that case the Netpbm TIFF converter programs don't need it either.
+If you have such a TIFF library, you must manually modify your config.mk to state that fact. configure doesn't take care of that.

 libX11